Konya Tram: History

 In 1987, the Konya Metropolitan Municipality announced plans for a new light rail network in order to provide safe, cheap and fast transportation to citizens of the city.
 Construction of the first phase of Line One began in 1987.
 After 5 years of construction work, the Alaaddin-Republic line was opened for public use.
 In 1996, this line was extended to the northern district of Selcuklu and Selcuk University.
 In 2015, the Alaaddin-Adliye line was put into service.

 Operation

-The Konya Tram operates two lines.
-The Konya Metropolitan Municipality is construction an underground rail system the Konya Metro.
-The Metro will connect with the tram at Meram Beledeysi and Konya Railway Station.
+The Konya Tram has two lines operated with Škoda Forcity Classic 28T vehicles.
+An underground rail system, the Konya Metro, is under construction and will connect with the tram at Meram Beledeysi and Konya Railway Station.
 The Konya Tram carries an average of 104,000 riders daily.
 The tram operates between 6:00 and 24:00 every day of the year.

 Lines

 Line One

 Line One of the Konya Tram runs south to north from the center of Konya to the northern suburbs of the city known as Selçuklu.
 The line terminates in the north at the campus of Selçuk University.
 The line consists of 34 stations, runs 36.7 km and was opened for use in two phases.
 Phase one opened in 1992 and phase two opened in 1999.
 Transfers between Lines One and Two are available at Zafer and Alaaddin in Konya's City Center.